 Posted by Willy Franzen on July 10, 2008.
-Positions below updated every five minutes.
+Jobs updated daily.

 Since we’ve hit you with more technical jobs over the past few days, we figure that we owe it to those of you who aren’t programmers to cover some more traditional jobs.
 And what could be more traditional than working for a major publishing house in New York City?
 If that sounds like something that intrigues you, then you should take a look at the Penguin Group and their entry-level jobs.
 They don’t appear to have a distinct college hiring program like Random House’s Associates Program, but they do have plenty of jobs that require little or no previous work experience.